evacchi/wazero/site/content/docs/how_the_optimizing_compiler_works/backend.md

 required methods.
 For instance,`regalloc.Function`is implemented by `backend.RegAllocFunction[*arm64.instruction, *arm64.machine]`.

+`backend/isa/<arch>/abi.go` (where `<arch>` is either `arm64` or `amd64`)
+contains the instantiation of the `regalloc.RegisterInfo` struct, which declares, among others
+- the set of registers that are available for allocation, excluding, for instance, those that might be reserved by the runtime or the OS (`AllocatableRegisters`)
+- the registers that might be saved by the callee to the stack (`CalleeSavedRegisters`)

 ### Debug Flags

 - `wazevoapi.RegAllocLoggingEnabled` logs detailed logging of the register allocation procedure.